Brooks, TLC announce partnership with Unyts

 LaRowe said, “Blood is a large expense for hospitals.
 Through Unyts’ Community Blood Service, both new and existing blood donors have an opportunity to help local patients at our Brooks and TLC campuses, and the Gift of Life they are providing through blood products will help to save our organization much needed dollars.
 All the blood collected by Unyts stays in Western New York for local patients in need.”

 “Community blood banks concentrate on fulfilling the blood needs of a single region.
 Often as a result of this locally-driven operation, donation rates rise among the area population and costs decrease on the part of area purchasers” said Mark Simon, president & CEO of Unyts.
 “Community blood banks are neighbors helping neighbors — and by giving blood with Unyts you are making sure your family, friends, neighbors and other members of the community have blood available when they need it.”

 Unyts will be holding three open-to-the-public blood drives in Dunkirk and Irving in June and July.
 To make an appointment, call 512-7940 or visit www.unyts.org and click on Donate Blood.

 Friday, June 29 from 9 a.m. to 2 p.m. at Brooks Memorial Hospital, Dunkirk

 Friday, July 13 from 9 a.m. to 2 p.m. at TLC Health — Lake Shore Health Center, Irving

 Tuesday, July 31 from 9 a.m. to 2 p.m. at Cattaraugus Reservation Volunteer Fire Dept.

-If you are interested in hosting a blood drive for Unyts in your community or becoming a volunteer, please contact Amanda Farrell at 566-3925.
+Anyone interested in hosting a blood drive for Unyts in their community or becoming a volunteer, contact Amanda Farrell at 566-3925.